 Created By: Al Reis and Jay Anderson

-In the early 1960’s Al Reis, owner of Reis Art Gallery and School and Jay Anderson, one of his instructors, created the piece of sculpture that has come to be known as the Harlequin Man.
+In the early 1960s, Al Reis, owner of Reis Art Gallery and School, and Jay Anderson, one of his instructors, created the piece of sculpture known as the Harlequin Man.

-In 1994, thanks to the generosity of the late Mickey Suggs, the glass was repaired and glass was replaced.
+In 1994, thanks to the generosity of the late Mickey Suggs, glass was replaced and the structure refurbished.

 In 2013, the Harlequin Man underwent a facelift sponsored by Paula and Steve Sharum.
 Following repairs made by Bob Wright Stained Glass, the Harlequin Man was then moved to a place of honor as part of our lobby renovation.
-Positioned on a raised platform in our center window, the colorful Harlequin Man is now prominently displayed for all FSLT patrons to enjoy.
+Positioned on a raised platform in our center window, the colorful Harlequin Man is now prominently displayed on his own private “stage” for all FSLT patrons to enjoy.

 In 2022, as part of FSLT’s 75th Anniversary Celebration, three generations of descendants of Al Reis traveled from Hot Springs and Sherwood, Arkansas to attend a performance of “Annie” and see the structure for themselves.
 It was an honor to welcome our special guests and share with them, our treasured Harlequin Man.